ArmandGiraud/TransformerRessources/README.md

 A Repo containing various Ressources to Understand the Transformer model

 ## Basics:
-The [Google Research Blog Article](https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html), describing the architecture + some good intuition tips
+* The [Google Research Blog Article](https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html), describing the architecture + some good intuition tips
+* [The Tensor2tensor lib ](https://github.com/tensorflow/tensor2tensor#language-modeling) to see the "official" implementation and experiment.

 ## Advanced: